PeterEFrancis/Worldlists-combiner/README.md

 When the words in files of a .wordlist folder are added to `FULL.txt`, a `.imported` file is added to the .wordlist folder.

-3. Optionally use `sort-remove.sh` to sort and remove the words in `FULL.txt` that is created in the root directory of the repository.
+3. Optionally run `sort-remove.sh` or `sort-remove` (unix executable) to sort and remove the words in `FULL.txt` that is created in the root directory of the repository.

-4. Optionally view `FULL_info.txt` for stats on FULL.txt.

 <!-- ## Acknowledgements